-Tru64 UNIX supports 100 MB per second Fast Ethernet (IEEE 802.3 100Base-TX) networks.
+Tru64 UNIX supports 100 MB per second Fast Ethernet (IEEE 802.3 100Base-TX) networks in full and half duplex.

 MTU sizes at the physical and IP levels are the same as those for regular 10 MB per second Ethernet.